-Subparagraph (2) states an exception to the general rule of subparagraph (1).
+Paragraph (2) states an exception to the general rule of paragraph (1).
 If the power holder is also the donor, a blanket-exercise clause in a preexisting instrument is rebuttably presumed not to manifest an intent to exercise a power later reserved in another donative transfer, unless the donor/power holder did not provide for a taker in default of appointment or the gift-in-default clause is ineffective.

-The rules of this Section are consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers § 19.6 and the accompanying Commentary.
+The black-letter of this Section is consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers § 19.6 and the accompanying Commentary.